 - On-Hold – Awaiting payment – stock is reduced, but you need to confirm payment

-- Cancelled – Cancelled by an admin or the customer – no further action required
+- Cancelled – Cancelled by an admin or the customer – no further action required (Cancelled orders do not reduce stock by default)

 - Refunded – Refunded by an admin – no further action required